EB-1 Visa for Priority Workers: Who Qualifies and How to Prove It?

 • executives or managers of multinational companies being transferred to jobs in the U.S. (EB-1C)

 Obtaining a U.S. green card for a priority worker is typically easier than doing so in any of the other employment-based visa categories.
-The reason is that the employer does not need to start out by attempting to recruit U.S. workers for the job and then seeking labor certification (confirmation that no such workers are available) on the employee's behalf.
-This process tends to take many months and involve staggering complexity.
-(For more information on labor certification, see Procedures to Sponsor a Worker for a Green Card.)
+The reason is that the employer does not need to start out by attempting to recruit U.S. workers for the job and then PERM seeking labor certification (confirmation that no such workers are available) on the employee's behalf.
+That process tends to take at least two years and involve staggering complexity.
+(For more information on PERM, see Procedures to Sponsor a Worker for a Green Card.)
+In fact, within the subcategory for workers of extraordinary ability (described below), the foreign national does not even need a job offer from a U.S. employer at all.

 EB-1A, Workers of Extraordinary Ability Subcategory